eclipse-che/che/samples/sample-plugin-embedjs/README.md

 ## Description

-This sample extension illustrate how to embed native HTML/JS in.
+This sample extension illustrate how to extend Che IDE by using native web components (HTML/JS) not based on GWT.

 Read the tutorial at: https://eclipse-che.readme.io/v5.0/docs/embed-htmljs